 - One bad landing can result in not only a foot injury but also a knee injury.

-A lot of times inflammation becomes chronic if it’s not treated in a timely manner, if you don’t let it heal completely.
+Many times, inflammation becomes chronic if it’s not treated in a timely manner nor having let it heal completely.

-- Don’t make abrupt rotations with your feet or legs
+- Don’t suddenly rotate your feet or legs.

 A few exercises for strong knees are: